SECURITIES AND EXCHANGE COMMISSION

 Payment of Benefits

-Upon a Participant's termination of service due to death, disability, resignation, discharge, and retirement, such Participant, or a designated beneficiary in the event of termination of service due to death or disability, is eligible to receive distribution payments in the form of a lump-sum payment or in installments in an amount equal to the value of such Participant's vested interest in the Plan.
+Upon a Participant's termination of service due to death, disability, resignation, discharge, or retirement, such Participant, or a designated beneficiary in the event of termination of service due to death or disability, is eligible to receive distribution payments in the form of a lump-sum payment or in installments in an amount equal to the value of such Participant's vested interest in the Plan.
 Participants may request hardship withdrawals under IRS guidelines in the event of a defined financial hardship which cannot be reasonably met from other resources of the Participant.
 In addition, at age 59½, Participants are able to take in-service withdrawals in an amount equal to the value of the Participant's vested interest in the Plan.
 To the extent an account is invested in Common Stock, a withdrawal or distribution can be in the form of Common Stock or cash.
 Benefit payments are made by the Trustee and are recorded when paid or transferred, respectively.

 Following the outbreak of the novel coronavirus ("COVID-19"), on March 27, 2020, the Coronavirus, Aid, Relief, and Economic Security Act ("CARES Act") was signed into law.
 The CARES Act, in part, was intended to provide economic relief in the midst of the global COVID-19 pandemic by making certain relief provisions available to tax qualified retirement plans and their participants.
 The Plan adopted certain provisions of the CARES Act effective as of January 1, 2020, including those that allowed Participants to withdraw "coronavirus-related distributions" ("CARES Act Distributions") of up to $100,000 without penalty from January 1, 2020 until December 31, 2020.
 Participants, at their election, may repay such distributions to the Plan over a three-year period, or retain the distributed amounts, creating a taxable event.
 CARES Act Distributions were recorded as benefit payments in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2020.
 Additionally, the Plan adopted CARES Act provisions that waived required minimum distributions for the 2020 calendar year.